neurospin/neurospin_to_bids/README.md

 The script is interactive.
 Many optional questions will be asked:
 *  Create or overwrite the dataset_description.json file (yes or no)
-*  Propose to setup the name of this.
+*  Propose to setup the name of this dataset.
 *  Propose to setup a list of authors.
 *  Propose to setup a list of acknowledgements.
 *  Propose to describe how to acknowledge this dataset OR a list of publications that should be cited.